panibillo/MNcwi/README.md

 	Run_new.py

-* If re-running the program, be sure to first delete the existing database file, or at least delete the tables in it.
-The script does not check.
+* If re-running the program with *data=True*, you must either:
+    * first delete the existing database file, or
+    * first delete the data in the affected tables.

 * You can re-enter the scripts after partial completion, by editing and running either `OWI_import_csv.py` or `OWI_download_ftp.py`.
 Depending on where you re-enter, you may not need to be delete the database - but you must know what you are doing to prevent duplicating data.